Caring People Home HealthCare in Forest Hills, NY

 • pro The orientation experience was wonderful, and the staff were very friendly and welcoming.

-• pro The Caring People team was incredibly on top of everything, with constant communication during discharge.
+• pro The Caring People team was warm and professional, with excellent communication throughout the process, especially during discharge.

 • pro Grace, the night nurse, was absolutely wonderful - calm, capable, and a valuable asset during a stressful time.

-• pro Michele and her team are terrific and work hard to meet care needs; Michele is a great resource for elder care information.
+• pro Michele and her team are terrific and meet care needs; Michele is a great resource for elder care information.

-• pro The company is extraordinarily professional and easy to work with; they find the perfect caregiver for clients.
+• pro Caring People is extraordinarily professional and easy to work with, and they found the perfect caregiver for a loved one.

 Cons

-• pro The reviewer described the company as terrible, noting that after a May orientation no one called back and background checks remained pending for months.
+• pro The company is terrible; no one called back and their background checks remained pending for months.

 Review